reactjs/react.dev/beta/src/pages/learn/installation.md

 <Intro>

-React has been designed from the start for gradual adoption, and you can use as little or as much React as you need.
+React has been designed from the start for gradual adoption.
+You can use as little or as much React as you need.
 Whether you want to get a taste of React, add some interactivity to an HTML page, or start a complex React-powered app, this section will help you get started.

 </Intro>